News and Events

 If you are interested in attending and would like more information, please contact our Secretary.

 If you are new to the region or have not attended one of our meetings before, feel free to contact our New Members Representative to find out more about our meetings, which aim to be friendly and informative.

-We are delighted that one of our Regional offices has been nominated for the 2016 ARA Awards in the category of Record-Keeping Service of the Year - well done to the Record Office of Leicestershire, Leicester and Rutland!
+We are delighted that one of our Regional offices was nominated for the 2016 ARA Awards in the category of Record-Keeping Service of the Year - well done to the Record Office of Leicestershire, Leicester and Rutland!

 Photos and resources from meetings

 John Smedley's, in Lea, Derbyshire Wednesday 6th March 2019

 John Smedley Archivist, Jane Middleton-Smith, hosted our meeting, giving a presentation about the company archive and arranging a tour of the site, which has operated as a factory since 1784.
 Coming from a museum background, Jane has worked on a number of research projects and archive collections in Derbyshire, including surviving material of Sir Richard Arkwright (father of the industrial revolution) and his descendants, the archives and artefacts of WW Winter of Derby, the world’s oldest photography studio.
 Since 2009 Jane has led a team of archive volunteers at John Smedley’s.

 AGM at the Theatre Royal, Nottingham October 2018